iamkanishka/Typescript-Concepts/Readme.md

 47. Generics in Typescript.
 Built in Generics available in the Typescipt.
 48. Creting a Generic Function in the Typescript.
 49. Create Generic Function with Contraints using extends keyword in Typescript.
+50. Create Another Example of Generic Function along with interface in the Typescript.